End of year processes

 You should send your final Full Payment Submission (FPS) of the tax year (which ends on 5 April) on or before your employees’ last payday of the tax year as normal.
-If you are unable to send your submission on or before the pay date this may be recognised as a late submission by HMRC.
-Saying that, they will accept your final FPS until the 19th April (this is the EPS filing deadline also) – after that date you may not be able to file an FPS and may have to send an Earlier Year Update (EYU).
+If you are unable to send your submission on or before the pay date this may be recognised as a late submission although HMRC will usually accept your final FPS until the 19 April (this is the EPS filing deadline also).
+After that date you may not be able to file an FPS and may have to send an Earlier Year Update (EYU).

 You also need to notify HMRC that you have made your final FPS submission for the tax year:

 If you are an online filer: you will usually do this via your payroll software, often at the same time as you submit your final FPS.
 However sometimes, depending on the circumstances, you will do this via an Employer Payment Summary (EPS) (for example, where you did not pay anyone in the final pay period of the tax year).

 Users of HMRC’s Basic PAYE Tools (BPT) should check the user guide which contains step-by-step help on the most common functions of BPT, including how to make final submissions for the tax year.
 Please be advised that in BPT you submit a report telling HMRC you have made your final submission as a separate step to sending the actual final submission.

 If you are paper filer: to finish the tax year you should just complete form RT2/RT5 as normal.
 More information on end of year tasks is available in booklet RT7 – Guidance for employers exempt from filing Real Time Information online.